cyberark/community/Conjur/GOLDEN_RULES.md

 We don't want to lose security updates to achieve this.
 We want a solution that both maintains this invariant and allows or enforces frequent security updates, works with vulnerability scanners, and so on.
-All of these could be encorced at the CI level without giving up pinning.
+All of these could be enforced at the CI level without giving up pinning.

 ## 8. Best practices must be documented for common tasks